azsk/AzTS-docs/Control coverage/Feature/VirtualMachine.md

 ### Control Spec

 > **Passed:**
-> 1. All required diagnostics extension(s) are configured.
+> 1. All required diagnostic extension(s) are configured.
-> 2. No mandatory diagnostics extension(s) have been specified for the Operating System.
+> 2. No mandatory diagnostic extension(s) have been specified for the Operating System.
 >
 > **Failed:**
-> One or more diagnostics extension(s) are not configured on the Virtual Machine.
+> One or more diagnostic extension(s) are not configured on the Virtual Machine.
 <!--
 > **Verify:**
 > Verify condition